 The more you test, the better you will get to know your target audience.
 And the better you know your audience, the more you will be able to engage them with your emails.

-Most people open emails on their mobile device.
+Most people open emails on their mobile devices.
 This means that if your emails aren’t mobile responsive, a large portion of them will be going to waste.

 9. Personalize your emails for each recipient.

-Customers get frustrated with brands that fail to create personalized experiences.
+Customers appreciate personalized experiences.
+In fact, emails with personalized subject lines are 26% more likely to be opened.
 This is why tailoring your email marketing to the recipient is crucial.

-Eventbrite sends these personalized emails with reports on how successful is users' events have been during the past year.
-This type of personalized content can also be a great way to encourage social sharing and engagement within a team, multiplying the effect of your emails.
+This type of personalized content is not only a great way to re-engage users, but it also encourages social sharing and engagement within a community, multiplying the effect of your emails.

 10. Segment your email marketing.